 Why am I so afraid?
-I never knew her love could hurt so much, and I love you and all I want is to love you.
-Beyond every door I hear your voice saying to me, 'This is only the land of shadows.
+I never knew that love could hurt so much.
+Yet I love you, and all I want is to love you.
+Beyond every door, I hear your voice saying to me, 'This is only the land of shadows.
 Real life hasn't begun yet.'

 See more »

 92-minute television version and 73-minute "abridged" version are available on DVD.
 The abridged version includes on-screen titles such as "January 1950" and "Two Years Later" at various points in the film.
 The time difference is made of cuts at the beginning of the film.
 92-minute version opens with Jack at the college with a voice-over and the camera passing through a wardrobe.
 Another long section of cuts start when Jack is walking and reading Joy's letter, the letter is longer and includes a poem.
 Jack then goes into a classroom and lectures, and later returns home for tea with Warnie.
 After Joy and Jack's first meeting, scenes of them walking and talking around Oxford is longer.
 She arrives at his house with her boys, and they play chess with Warnie.
 Other cut scenes include Jack at a pub with his friends, and finding Douglas reading in the attic for the first time.
 Jack also tells Joy about when his mother died.
 And Joy goes to the college for a party and meets Jack's colleagues.
 The Christmas they spend together also includes a scene of a toast before they leave.
 Another section of cuts show Jack's life at the college (montage partly included in the opening credits of the abridged version), more scenes of him speaking to students, and talking to Christopher.
 In a final cut scene, the gardener asks Jack to come outside and he is surprised to find Joy has returned to England.
 Joy moves into her new house at the 36 minute mark in the full version and at the 17 minute mark of the abridged version, no cuts noted after that.
 See more »